School choice with independent versus consolidated districts: Decomposition of consolidation gains

 and denote the set of schools in district $d$ as $S^d$.
 Then, the choice gain of student $t$ can either be expressed as

 or

-as is illustrated in figure \ref{fig:choiceandcompetition}.
-The only difference between $\Delta^{ch-I} U_t$ and $\Delta^{ch-II} U_t$ is the usage of a different baseline scenario to compute the cutoffs -- the global cutoffs $\{c_s(\mu_{BP})\}$ for $\Delta^{ch-I} U_t$ and the local cutoffs for $\Delta^{ch-II} U_t$.
-It is easy to see that the choice gains will always be weakly positive by construction.
-It can also happen that a student is not assigned in one of the counter-factual scenarios.
-In our empirical application, the choice gains $\Delta^{ch-I} U_t$ are missing for about one quarter of all students, because their set of feasible schools within their home district is empty under the global cutoff scores.
+as is illustrated in Figure \ref{fig:choiceandcompetition}.
+The only difference between $\Delta^{ch-I} U_t$ and $\Delta^{ch-II} U_t$ is the usage of a different baseline scenario to compute the cutoffs -- the global cutoffs $\{c_s(\mu_{\Omega})\}$ for $\Delta^{ch-I} U_t$ and the local cutoffs for $\Delta^{ch-II} U_t$.
+It is easy to see that the choice gains will always be weakly positive by construction.\footnote{It can also happen that a student is not assigned in one of the counter-factual scenarios.
+In our empirical application, the choice gains $\Delta^{ch-I} U_t$ are missing for about one quarter of all students, because their set of feasible schools within their home district is empty under the global cutoff scores.}

 In a similar manner, one can compute the change in student $t$'s welfare as the market is opened up to external competition.
 We call this change a competition gain, but it is not a priori clear whether students actually gain or lose from competition.
 The competition gain can be computed either as

 or as

 Now, $\Delta_t^{co-I}$ differs from $\Delta^{co-II} U_t$ in that student $t$'s choice set is restricted to feasible schools within her home district $d$ in the former, but not in the latter.
 It is easy to see that the sum of $\Delta^{ch-I} U_t$ and $\Delta^{co-I} U_t$ is identical to the sum of $\Delta^{ch-II} U_t$ and $\Delta^{co-II} U_t$ unless some type-I choice gains are missing.
 Also, the sum of the choice and competition gains are equal to the total welfare gains.